 Hyundai’s big plan is to create a separate IONIQ sub-brand for its all-electric range with odd number cars (3,5 and 7) all taking the form of CUVs and SUVs and all even number cars (4,6 and 8) all saloons and coupes.
-The next two models off the Hyundai drawing board will be the IONIQ 6, which is set to arrive next year, and the IONIQ 7, which is expected early 2024.
+The next two models to come off the Hyundai drawing board will be the IONIQ 6, which is set to arrive later this year, and the IONIQ 7, which is expected early 2024.

 IONIQ 6 - battery and range

 In terms of mechanical specification, the IONIQ 6 is be very similar to the IONIQ 5.
 Which, given that they share their underpinnings in the form of the brand’s E-GMP platform, isn’t too surprising.

 The IONIQ 6 will come with the same 800 volt charging system that will allow it to charge to 80% in under 20 minutes with a peak DC charge rate of around 232kW.
 Initial versions are expected to come with a 77.4kWh pack and have the option of dual motor all-wheel drive.
 However, unlike its smaller stablemate, the IONIQ 6 is unlikely to be offered with an entry-level 58kWh pack.

 As for range, the IONIQ 6’s smoother lines will almost certainly make it a more efficient car.
 Although Hyundai has yet to reveal any consumption figures, two-wheel drive versions could offer up to 330 miles of range.

 Hyundai is planning to launch the IONIQ before the end of the year and anticipates that the UK market could start seeing deliveries early next year.
 Given the fact that it will sit above the IONIQ 5 in the range, we’d expect prices to start from around £50,000 for the entry-level rear-wheel drive model, rising to around £60,000 for the range-topping models.